 The Spinosaurus was even bigger than T-Rex and it could hide out in the water, too.

-The Spinosaurus was not as smart as the T-Rex, but its adaptability and size give it the advantage for defense.
+The Spinosaurus was not as smart as the T-Rex, but its adaptability and size give it the advantage for the defense.

 The ability to fight well is very important for surviving a battle.
 The T-Rex and Spinosaurus have certain habits as predators that set them apart, and they have different offensive powers.
-Take a look at which dinosaur comes out on top in terms of their fighting prowess.
+Take a look at which dinosaur comes out on top in terms of its fighting prowess.

 T-Rex vs Spinosaurus: Offensive Capabilities